 The next morning we ate a quick breakfast and started heading back out before it got too hot.
 On the first day, we were mostly climbing downhill to North Dome so on our second day we were facing a steep climb back up.
 The first mile was the hardest but at least we got that out of the way right off the bat.

 Overall I would say that this was one of my favorite backpacking and hiking trips that we’ve done in California.
 The views are just incredible and the route isn’t too long or overly difficult, especially if you break it down into a two-day backpacking trip.

 If you’re planning to day-hike Porcupine Creek Trail to North Dome, you don’t need a wilderness permit.
 But if you plan to spend the night camping anywhere along the North Dome trail, you will need to reserve an overnight Yosemite backpacking permit before your trip.

-The wilderness permit process this year (2020) is a bit different from previous years.
-In the past, we would show up at the Yosemite Wilderness Center in the morning and see what walk-in permits are available for the day but this year due to Coronavirus all backcountry permits have to be reserved online.
+The wilderness permit process now in Yosemite is a bit different from previous years.
+In the past, we would show up at the Yosemite Wilderness Center in the morning and see what walk-in permits are available for the day.
+But as of 2020, all Yosemite backcountry permits have to be reserved online.
 This just means that you’ll have to plan ahead of time a little bit more than before.

 Here is the process to reserve a Yosemite Wilderness Permit online:

 Before you reserve your Yosemite Wilderness Permit, you will need to see what dates are available for the route that you plan to backpack.
 You can check available dates on the Yosemite page here.

 This will show all the available dates to backpack the Porcupine Creek to the North Dome trail.
 You may notice that the dates cut off in mid-October.
 After October Tioga Road becomes inaccessible until May or June.